 |One-size-fits-all schedule and classes||Schedule and classes are based on individual student needs|

 |Hundreds of students in each grade level||We keep the traditional grade-level structure, but each campus|

-is small by design with no more than 35–50 students on campus at a time, creating a tight-knit learning community
+is small by design, creating a tight-knit learning community

 |All students take 45- or 75-minute block classes on the same bell-and-lunch structure||Students study courses as long as they need and switch to other courses when they are ready|